adityaDev100/MERN-Questions/js/Closure.md

 Function along with it lexical scope bundled together forms a closure.
 When you create a closure, you gain access to an outer function’s scope from an inner function.
 Closures are automatically created every time a function is defined in JavaScript.

+A closure is a feature in JavaScript where an inner function has access to the variables of its outer function, even after the outer function has finished executing.

+🔑 A closure has access to:
+Its own variables
+Variables of the outer function
+Global variables

+🧠 Why are closures useful?
+Data privacy (like private variables)
+Maintaining state
+Creating function factories

 # example :

 * 1.